solanaguide/solanaguide.github.io/content/docs/staking/best-validator.md

 - Support some of the smaller operators to grow their stake and further decentralize the network
 - Or spread your stake out across multiple small operators to decentralize even more

-### 2. The amount of commission the validator charges
+### 2. The amount of commission the validator charges in fees

 Every validator earns rewards from Solana based on the size of stake they hold.
 These rewards are then passed to the stake owners, minus a fee that is set by the validator itself.